Comparing javadoc with qdoc and doxygen

 Creation date (@since) is too simple.
 There is some value in knowing that a function/class was added in version x.y, but not much.
 Users who care have to test against the older version anyway, because quite often the function/class has been extended since @since.

-Boilerplate like @since is easy to add but often not valuable enough to bother with.
+Boilerplate such as @since is easy to add but often not valuable enough to bother with.
 Well, unless you want to mask a lack of documentation with bulky boilerplate.

 Javadoc's @see is called \sa in qdoc, or it was called \sa until I noticed that whenever I improved a documentation item to the point where I was happy about its quality, the \sa links became unnecessary.
 Qdoc added the same links on its own volition, based on the documentation text.